jcbendernh/PowerBIPipelines/README.md

     $deployResult = Invoke-PowerBIRestMethod -Url $url  -Method Post -Body $body | ConvertFrom-Json
     ```

-8. In preparation for promoting the assets in the Test workspace to the Prodcution workspace, lets get a listing of them so that we have their Ids.
+8. In preparation for promoting the assets in the Test workspace to the Production workspace, let's get a listing of them so that we have their Ids.
     ```powershell
     $dataseturl = "groups/insert test workspace ID/datasets"
     $datasetdeployResult = Invoke-PowerBIRestMethod -Url $dataseturl  -Method Get